QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 QR Decomposition
 ----------------

-:ref:`Previously <qr_decomposition>`, we learned about applications of the QR application to solving the linear least squares.
+:ref:`Previously <qr_decomposition>`, we learned about applications of the QR decomposition to solving the linear least squares.

 While in principle, the solution to the least-squares problem